mrocklin/blog/_posts/work/2017-10-08-kafka-python.md

 -----------

-Confluent-kafka message-consumption bandwidths are around 30% higher and message-production bandwidths are around 3x higher.
+Confluent-kafka message-consumption bandwidths are around 30% higher and message-production bandwidths are around 3x higher than PyKafka, both of which are significantly higher than kafka-python.
 I'm taking these numbers from [this blogpost](http://activisiongamescience.github.io/2016/06/15/Kafka-Client-Benchmarking/) which gives benchmarks comparing the three libraries.
 The primary numeric results follow below: